-The Lookup function enriches events with external kv pairs.
-CSV lookup table files are supported as of this version.
+The Lookup function enriches events with external fields.
+CSV lookup table files are supported.

 Filter: Filter expression (JS) that selects data to be fed through the function.
 Defaults to empty - all events will be evaluated.

 Description: Simple description about this function.
 Defaults to empty.